SEI-TAS/kalki-db/readme.md

 ## Prerequisites
   - To compile this program, Java JDK 8 is required.
 This program uses Gradle as its build system, but since it uses an included Gradle wrapper, no external Gradle setup is required.
+     - Alternatively, if building a kalki-db dev env image, no Java installation is required.
+Docker needs to be installed instead.
   - To run the tests for this program, and to run the DB this library connects to, Docker needs to be set up in the system.